emrekrtorun/Yolo-Sheep-Detection/README.md

 # Yolo-Sheep-Detection

 *This project aims to detect sheep objects in a picture or video.
 In order to do that an object detection model is built using Yolo-v3.
-Training is done in Google Colab and train file will be added later.
+Training is done in Google Colab.
 COCO train/val2014 images are used for training*

 ### Handling Dataset